PYTHIA 8.317

 inline

-Calculate the average number of collisions.
-Average number of hadron-nucleon collisions in a hadron-nucleus one.
-If not in table then interpolate, knowing that <n> - 1 propto A^{2/3}.
+Calculate the average number of inelastic hadron-nucleon (hN) collisions in a hadron-nucleus one, as a function of the inelastic hN cross section.
+Interpolate if not in table, assuming <n> - 1 propto A^{2/3}.

 Event& nextColl ( int Znow,